Genivia/ugrep-indexer/README.md

     Searched 1317 files in 28 directories in 0.109 seconds with 8 threads: 1 matching (0.07593%)
     Skipped 1316 of 1317 files with indexes not matching any search patterns

+If any files and directories were changed after indexing, then ugrep `--index` will always search these additions and changes made to the file system by comparing file and directory time stamps.
+Simply re-index to bring the indexing up to date.
+Re-indexing is incremental, so it will not take as much time as the initial indexing process.

 Index-based search is most effective when searching a lot of files and when our regex patterns aren't matching too much, i.e. we want to limit the use of